Microsoft Plus!

 Microsoft Plus! is a discontinued commercial operating system enhancement product by Microsoft.
 The last edition is the Plus!
 SuperPack, which includes an assortment of screensavers, themes, and games, as well as multimedia applications.
 The Microsoft Plus! product was first announced on January 31, 1994, under the internal codename "Frosting".
-The first edition was an enhancement for Windows 95, Windows 95 Plus!
+The first edition was an enhancement for Windows 95, Microsoft Plus! for Windows 95.

 The enhancements that make up Microsoft Plus! were generally developed by Microsoft itself.
 The Plus! packs also included games and content from third-party companies; for example, in Plus! for Windows XP, the HyperBowl game developed by HyperEntertainment Inc. was included.
 Plus! features that enhance the base operating system or provide utility are generally included free of charge in the next release of Windows.

 Microsoft Plus! was discontinued and replaced by Windows Ultimate Extras in Windows Vista.

 Windows Ultimate Extras would later be completely removed in Windows 7.